openbroadcaster/observer/docs/OBServerModules.md

 ## Module.php

 Each module must have a module.php in the main module directly.
-This contains a class which extends OBFModule.
+This contains a class which extends Module.
 Let's start with an example:

 ~~~~
+use OpenBroadcaster\Base\Module;

-class LoggerModule extends OBFModule
+class LoggerModule extends Module
 {

 	public $name = 'Logger v1.0';